thedhruvdhiman/softAssertion/README.md

-# magic-assert
+# soft-assertion

-`magic-assert` is a lightweight assertion library for TypeScript and JavaScript, designed to collect assertion errors and throw them all at once.
+`soft-assertion` is a lightweight assertion library for TypeScript and JavaScript, designed to collect assertion errors and throw them all at once.
 This allows your code to continue executing until you explicitly check for failures.

 ## Features